University of British Columbia Okanagan: Campus

 The UBC Okanagan campus is situated on a hill between Glenmore and Ellison in Kelowna.
 Street names are signed in English and Nsyilxcən language.
 The campus consists of Upper Campus, Lower Campus, Innovation Precinct, and Endowment Lands.

-The Lower and Upper Campuses are situated around the Courtyard and University Walk host the UBCO's core academic and administrative functions.
+The Lower and Upper Campuses are situated around the Courtyard and University Walk hosts UBCO's core academic and administrative functions.
 Most institutional and administrative buildings are located on the Lower Campus, including the UBC Okanagan Library, Learning Commons and the Transit Exchange.

 The Charles E. Fipke Centre for Innovative Research (FIP) is a multi-purpose academic and research facility, including research labs, classrooms and teaching labs, offices, student commons, lecture theatre.
 The Arts and Sciences Centre (ASC), and Engineering, Management and Education Building (EME) were completed in 2011.

 The expansion of UBC Faculty of Medicine created a new distributed medical site, the Southern Medical Program at UBC Okanagan.
 Part of the program is also located in the Clinical Academic Campus building adjacent to the Kelowna General Hospital.

 Learning Commons Building, referred to simply as The Commons, opened in late 2018 as part of the UBC Okanagan Library expansion and contains study spaces, media labs, special collections and archives.